 The Neighborhood Partnership Program (NPP) component of NAP is rooted in a community strategic plan, collaborations with partners, and long-term business relationships.
 The neighborhood organization, a nonprofit agency, must be the Applicant for NPP.
 The NPP is expected to create energy in the community by completing projects based on specific development needs in a targeted area that produce measurable outcomes.
-NPP is a long-term program that secures business commitments for five (5) years, six (6) years, or longer.
+NPP is a long-term program that secures business commitments for five (5) years, six (6) years or longer.
 The tax credit for a five (5) year NPP commitment is up to 75 percent, and up to 80 percent for a six (6) year or longer commitment.
 Minimum contributions are \$50,000 per business, and the minimum NPP application is \$100,000.
 Applicants must have commitment letters from all Contributors at the time of submission.
+Due to the nature of NPP solicitation plans cannot be considered.
 If approved by the Department, the Applicant may engage in more than one NPP as determined by need and scope of projects.